 • Write a book report about one of the snow books they read.

-This snowflake paper set is a great download and is a great background for notebooking activities and reports.
+This snowflake paper set is a great download and background for notebooking activities and reports.

 Spelling

 Have your child practice spelling key snow words.
-Here’s a basic list to get you started:
+Here’s an essential list to get you started:

 • snow